Case Study: How a Viral Contest Leaderboard Generated 7k B2B Leads & 8k Social Followers

 Here is the link to the viral leaderboard contest we created – visit contest (btw it is closed so you can’t enter but you can see the landing page and how it worked and generated over 7k emails for us).

-The birth of the Leaderboard Contest
+The birth of the Contest Leaderboard Campaign

 We took everything we knew about viral + contests + acquisition and growth and put it all into 1 viral leaderboard contest tool!
 This took a fricken’ long time but we got there and once we build the beta version it was time to test!